-We have a few tips and tricks to help you get the most out of your system.
-And since the system will continue to grow and evolve as new features are added via updates, we’ll continue to add to this list, so check back often.
-Plus, if you have a tip we missed, let us know in the comments below.
+Whether you just bought a PlayStation 4 Pro and PlayStation VR, or you’ve been playing a classic model for the last three years, there are still a few things you may not know about Sony’s flagship system.
+We have a few tips and tricks to help you make the most of Sony’s flagship console, and since the system will continue to grow and evolve as new features are added via updates, we’ll continue to add to this list, so check back often.
+Until then, read on.

-One of the most distinctive features of the DualShock 4 controller is the light bar on top.
-There are a few reasons for it being there, including recreating Move functionality, as well as offering developers the chance to use it in gameplay – Killzone: Shadow Falls uses different colors to indicate health, for example.
-When you have four controllers on one system though, they each have their own color identification.
+One of the most distinctive features of the DualShock 4 controller is the light bar on the top.
+There are a few reasons for it being there, including recreating Move functionality, as well as offering developers the chance to use it in gameplay.
+Killzone: Shadow Falls, for example, uses different colors to indicate your health.
+When you have four controllers paired to a single system, however, they each feature their own color identification.
 Player one will always be blue, player two is red, three is green, and four is pink.

 Create your own game soundtracks